MoneyManClyd/bypass-mdm/README.md

 9. Input 1 for Autobypass.

-10. Press Enter to leave the default username 'Apple'.
+10. Press Enter to leave the default username 'Admin'.

 11. Press Enter to leave the default  password '1234'.